The best 25 archaeological sites to visit in Mexico

 Much of the history of this site was captured in its stelae and in the beautiful wall paintings that are not yet open to the public as they are being prepared to be exhibited.
 Within the site, you can visit extensive ceremonial squares and places destined for the dwellings of the inhabitants.

 Its majestic palace is a tall construction that dominates the jungle and if you arrive very early, from its summit you will be able to admire how little by little the blanket of fog that covers the place is rising at night.

-The mural paintings that Bonampak houses are among the most representative of the Mayan world, many have been the studies that have been conducted to try to determine who are the portrayed characters and what passages of history each of those painted walls tells us.
+The mural paintings that Bonampak houses are among the most representative of the Mayan world, many have been studies have been conducted to try to determine who are the portrayed characters and what passages of history each of those painted walls tell us.

-On the Acropolis, there is Building I, in whose three rooms 112 square meters of these murals are preserved, which archaeologists have unravelled speak of a long battle.
+On the Acropolis, there is Building I, in whose three rooms 112 square meters of these murals are preserved, which archaeologists have unraveled speak of a long battle.